Your Guide to ESG in Real Estate: What Investors Should Know

 • ESG stands for “environmental, social, and corporate governance.”

-• ESG is a new way for investors to choose which projects they want to invest in according to new criteria, like sustainability and community impact.
+• ESG is a new way for investors to choose which projects to invest in based on new criteria, such as sustainability and community impact.

-• In real estate, the benefits of investing according to ESG are: ESG products are better for the environment, they save money on operating costs, and they attract residents with sustainability.
+• In real estate, the benefits of investing in line with ESG principles include: ESG products are better for the environment, they save on operating costs, and they attract residents who value sustainability.

 • Some specific ESG initiatives in real estate you can apply to your properties are zoning your buildings for mixed use, using green construction methods, and using IoT technology to manage your building.